List of area seventies (LDS Church): Ninth, Tenth, Eleventh, and Twelfth quorums

 On May 19, 2020, the church announced the creation of the Ninth, Tenth, Eleventh, and Twelfth Quorums of the Seventy, to enhance Quorum functionality, improve geographic alignment, and enhance cultural and language similarities among quorum members.
 The announcement also noted the adjustments would assist members of the Quorum of the Twelve Apostles and Presidency of the Seventy in providing more time and greater convenience in interactions with area seventies around the world.
-Additionally, the church announced changes in the geographical makeup of each quorum, with the composition of each of the now-ten quorums of area seventies being alphabetical by church area.
-These changes will take effect on June 1, 2020.
+Additionally, the church announced changes in the geographical makeup of each quorum, with the composition of each of the now-ten quorums of area seventies being grouped by church area.
+These changes went into effect on June 1, 2020.

 The quorums will be geographically aligned with those serving in the church's international areas as follows: Third–Africa, Fourth–Asia, Fifth–Brazil, Sixth–Caribbean, Central America, and Mexico areas, Seventh–Europe and Middle East/Africa North areas, Eighth–Philippines and Pacific Islands, and Ninth–South America areas.

-The final three quorums will consist those serving North America, with the North America Central, North America Northeast, and North America Southeast areas comprising the Tenth Quorum, those in the Western United States as the Eleventh Quorum, and Utah area seventies as the Twelfth Quorum.
+The final three quorums will consist of those serving in North America, including the United States and Canada.

+The Canada, United States Central, United States Northeast, and United States Southeast Arreas comprise the Tenth Quorum; the United States Southwest and United States West Areas comprise the Eleventh Quorum; and the Utah Area Seventies now comprise the Twelfth Quorum.

 Sustaining/releasing changes

+2021 and 2022

-In 2021, following a hiatus due to the COVID-19 pandemic and its related restrictions, leadership training was held in conjunction with the April general conference.
-As part of that leadership training, church president Russell M. Nelson announced a change to how area seventies would be sustained each April going forward.
-Rather than having a large list of individual names for new area seventies read over the pulpit during a session of general conference, when other changes in general leadership would be presented, the list of 77 new area seventies for 2021 was read in the leadership session, after which Nelson called for a sustaining vote of those individuals.
+In 2021, following restrictions of the COVID-19 pandemic, leadership training was held in conjunction with the April general conference.
+As part of that training, the church sustained 77 new area seventies, rather than having a large list of names read over the pulpit during a session of general conference.
+The leadership training included a sustaining vote of the individuals.

-Since the list of names had been presented earlier, during the traditional Saturday afternoon sustaining to changes in church leadership, Dallin H. Oaks offered the following statement: "It is proposed that we sustain the new Area Seventies as announced by the Church earlier this week."
+With the names previously presented, during the Saturday afternoon sustaining, Dallin H. Oaks proposed the church sustain the new area seventies announced earlier in the week.

-Subsequently, in July, M. Russell Ballard, Acting President of the Quorum of the Twelve Apostles, sent out a letter noting a list of 66 area seventies who would be released effective August 1.
-The letter noted that the releases of area seventies would continue to be announced by letter going forward, and those releases would continue to be effective August 1 (which marks the same day each year on which most other area or church headquarters assignments are adjusted).
-During the Saturday afternoon session, members were asked to give a vote of appreciation for those who had been released during the past year.
+In July 2021, M. Russell Ballard, the Acting President of the Quorum of the Twelve Apostles, sent out a letter noting a list of 66 area seventies who would be released effective August 1.
+The letter noted that the release of area seventies, effective August 1, would continue to be announced by letter going forward.
+During the Saturday afternoon session, members were invited to express appreciation for those released during the past year.

+A similar practice occurred in 2022, with Oaks noting as a group those sustained and released in the April general conference.
+Releases effective August 1 were shared at the end of August, with Eyring inviting an expression of appreciation for those who were released as a group in October, along with presenting new area seventies who would begin serving, effective immediately.